Hypercubers/hypercubing.xyz/docs/faq.md

 ## Physical puzzles

 ??? question "What is a physical 4D puzzle?"
     The physical 4D puzzles are puzzles that are perfectly analogous to the virtual 4D puzzles, but implemented in the physical world.
-See our [puzzles page](\wiki\puzzles), the [Physical Puzzle page on the Superliminal wiki](http://wiki.superliminal.com/wiki/Physical_Puzzle), and [Rowan Fortier's video about the history of physical hypercubes](https://www.youtube.com/watch?v=QTc-rG-nunA).
+See our [physical puzzles](/wiki/puzzles/physical-puzzles) page, the [Physical Puzzle page on the Superliminal wiki](http://wiki.superliminal.com/wiki/Physical_Puzzle), and [Rowan Fortier's video about the history of physical hypercubes](https://www.youtube.com/watch?v=QTc-rG-nunA).

 ??? question "How do I get Melinda's Physical 2^4^?"
     All the information can be found on [the Superliminal website](https://superliminal.com/cube/2x2x2x2/), including the history, statistics, and Hall of Fame.